andrewheberle/opkssh-renewer/README.md

 ## Motivation

 At the moment, opkssh does not directly support adding keys issued via the OIDC login process to a running ssh-agent process, so implementing this bidges that gap for tye time being.

-In addition a GUI is in the eary stages of prototyping, however this may or may not be completed.

 ## Command Line Options